LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

   - Have to ensure to split the work evenly among the processors.
   - Have to ensure that processors should not wait for each other to finish - every processor should do the same amount of work.
   - E.g., Finding all prime factors for numbers 0 - 1000.
 We would assume one processor finds prime factors from 0 - 500 and the other from 501 - 1000.
 But as the number gets higher, it takes a longer time to find the prime factors.
 So the processor running for 0 - 500 will be completed earlier.

+## Merge Sort Algorithm (Multithreading and Parallel Programming)

+- Merge sort has O(n log n) time complexity.
+- Requires O(N) space complexity.
+- Divide and conquer approach
+  1. Divide the array into 2 sub-arrays recursively.
+  2. Sort these sub-arrays recursively with merge sort again.
+  3. If there is only a single item left in the sub-array, consider it to be sorted by definition (or can use insertion sort on small arrays).
+  4. Merge the sub-arrays to get the final sorted array.